Ludophilia/Push_swap/assignment/pushswap_algo.md

 # Push Swap - The Algorithm Problem

+# What is this ?

+`./push_swap <integers>`

+push_swap is a program which takes as arguments a list of integers, ordered or not.

+Those args are then stored on a stack `a` with the first arg is on top, last arg is on the bottom, and sorted with the help of a second stack `b`.

+The algorithm used to sort the stack `a` should exclusively use the following
+instructions:

+- push instructions: `pa`, `pb`
+- swap instructions: `sa`, `sb`, `ss`
+- rotate instructions: `ra`, `rb`, `rr`
+- reverse rotate instructions: `rra`, `rrb`, `rrr`

+The instructions used to sort the stack `a` filled with the `<integers>` will be printed on stdout.
+Beware the stack should be sorted in less than 8 instructions (12 in the assignment) whatever its content.

+# Project Presentation

+Push swap is an algorithmic project whose goal is to sort a stack of ints [a] using and auxilliary stack [b] and a limited number of push_swap instructions.

+The limits varies according to the stack initial size:

+- 3 numbers -> 3 instructions max.
+- 5 numbers -> 12 instructions max.
+- 100 numbers -> 700 instructions max.
+- 500 numbers -> 5500 instructions max.

 ## Optimization techniques

 - A different aglo for sorting 3, 5, 100 and 500 numbers?